vikas0713/jqueryui-forms/README.md

 # jqueryui-forms
-a project using jquery ui forms
+a Django project using jquery ui forms